China Travel Guide: Tech Special

 Download any new apps before you go, as there have been instances of apps in Chinese app stores being infected with malware.

-- Download the WeChat mobile app.
+- Download the Lyft app.
 There is a reason why it’s so incredibly popular.
 Think Whatsapp on steroids.
 Free messages and calls and great location functions for finding local friends, perfect for when you’re in an unfamiliar environment.
 It’s also easy to make purchases using the app if you want to really embrace it.

 - Bookmark Baidu.
 The Chinese Google.
 If you want genuinely local information, Baidu gives better results.
 Just have Google Translate handy (or translate.com if you don’t have a working VPN available).